-General rates on dairy properties are shown as the general rates on capital value that these properties pay and at \$564,894 they increase by \$23,416.
-The increase arises largely because of the increased proportion that dairy properties make up of the total rating base following the Southland District Council general revaluation process referred to later in this statement.
-The dairy differential increases by the \$465,500, explained above, including costs funded by the differential which have risen by \$26,500.
+General rates on dairy properties are shown as the general rates on capital value that these properties pay and at \$687,942 they increase by \$123,048.
+The increase arises largely because of the increased proportion that dairy properties make up of the total rating base and an increase in the number of dairy properties.
+The dairy differential decreases by \$7,125 to \$970,375.